 The Model 336 includes standard temperature sensor response curves for silicon diodes, platinum RTDs, ruthenium oxide RTDs, and thermocouples.
 Non-volatile memory can also store up to 39 200-point CalCurves for Lake Shore calibrated temperature sensors or user curves.
-A built-in SoftCal algorithm can be used to generate curves for silicon diodes and platinum RTDs that can be stored as user curves.
 Temperature sensor calibration data can be easily uploaded and manipulated using the Lake Shore curve handler software.

 Providing a total of 150 W of heater power, the Model 336 is the most powerful temperature controller available.
 Delivering very clean heater power, it precisely controls temperature throughout the full scale temperature range for excellent measurement reliability, efficiency, and throughput.
 Two independent PID control outputs supplying 100 W and 50 W of heater power can be associated with any of the four standard sensor inputs.
 Precise control output is calculated based on your temperature setpoint and feedback from the control sensor.
 Wide tuning parameters accommodate most cryogenic cooling systems and many high-temperature ovens commonly used in laboratories.
 PID values can be manually set for fine control, or the improved autotuning feature can automate the tuning process.
 Autotune collects PID parameters and provides information to help build zone tables.
 The setpoint ramp feature provides smooth, continuous setpoint changes and predictable setpoint approaches without the worry of overshoot or excessive settling times.
 When combined with the zone setting feature, which enables automatic switching of sensor inputs and scales current excitation through ten different preloaded temperature zones, the Model 336 provides continuous measurement and control from 300 mK to 1505 K.